molgenis/molgenis-emx2/tools/ontomanager/README.md

 ## Installation

-You can install the Molgenis ontology manager from PyPI sometime hopefully:
+The molgenis-ontomanager package can be downloaded and installed from the test PyPI repository:

-    python -m pip install molgenis-ontomanager
+    python -m pip install -i https://test.pypi.org/simple/ molgenis-ontomanager==0.0.5

 The Molgenis ontology manager is supported on Python 3.7 and above.